amitxv/PC-Tuning/docs/post-install.md

     - Use ``Ctrl+Shift+Esc`` to open process explorer then use ``File -> Run`` to start the ``explorer.exe`` shell again

-- Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
+- Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle and force C-State 0 before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
 Beware of higher temperatures and power consumption.
 The CPU temperature should not increase to the point of thermal throttling because you should have already dealt with that in [docs/physical-setup.md](/docs/physical-setup.md)

 - If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes resources despite there being no composition.
 Beware of the UI breaking and some games/programs will not be able to launch (you may need to disable hardware acceleration)